grace-notes/grace-notes/_topics/reversionism.md

 * To be content with what you have is +H, which comes from capacity in the soul.
 Capacity in the soul comes from Bible doctrine.
 The vacuum in the soul is the opposite of this, and inevitably results in the frantic search for happiness.

-**1 Tim 6:6-7**, “_But godliness is a means of great gain when accompanied by contentment [+H].
-For we brought nothing into this world, with the result that we can take nothing out of it.
+**1 Tim 6:6-7**, “_But godliness is a means of great gain when accompanied by contentment_ [+H]. _For we brought nothing into this world, with the result that we can take nothing out of it.
 And if we have food and clothing, with these we shall be content._”

-Phil 4:11, “Not that we speak on the basis of want, for I have learned to be content in whatever circumstances I am.”
+Phil 4:11, “_Not that we speak on the basis of want, for I have learned to be content in whatever circumstances I am._”

 Contentment is something you learn through perception, metabolization, and application of Bible doctrine.